What is ‘franchising’?

 - Terms that deal with the supply of goods and or services

-- Terms that details the responsibility for marketing, advertising and promotions
+- Terms that detail the responsibility for marketing, advertising and promotions

 - Terms that may provide for assistance in finding suitable premises and help to fit out in the premises in the correct manner

-- Terms that details the provision of management and accounting services
+- Terms that detail the provision of management and accounting services

 In a franchising agreement, there are a number of intellectual property issues in relation to trade names, trade marks, goodwill, copyright and confidential Information.
 Perhaps the most common issue which will arise is that of trademarks or trade names.

 A franchisee will expect to use the franchisor’s own trade marks in their promotional material, websites, etc. This means the franchisor must ensure that the franchisee’s use of these is sufficiently protected and suitably limited in the franchise agreement.
 It is in the best interests of both parties that they are protected from trade mark by infringement by third parties.

 A franchise agreement should be drafted in such a way that the franchise can exist over a long period of time, if that is what is required.
 The parties need to negotiate how long it is to last, for instance, is it renewal on expiry of the initial term?
 And on what terms?
 Whatever the length, there should be an appropriate system and procedures in place to facilitate things as calculation and payment of management fees, training and so on.

 There should always be a termination clause in a franchise agreement.
 Either party may find that the franchise is not working, and there is no guarantee that the relationship between the franchisor and the franchisee is sustainable for some reason.
 The parties need to be protected in such a case.